 Some of the most powerful adverts out there fall in the to the ‘uplifting’ category and it’s obvious they have a fairly specific formulae.
-These emotive marketing offering likes the ones served up this year by Lloyds TSB and IKEA, have us all coughing back the tears as they take us on a 60-second journey, that’s designed to hit us right in the gut.
+Emotive marketing ads like the ones by Lloyds TSB and IKEA, have us all coughing back the tears.
+They take us on a 60-second journey, that’s designed to hit us right in the gut.

 Picking their themes carefully, they draw on nostalgic ideas of community, unity, togetherness, love and legacy, themes that underpin our humanity and form the perfect basis on which to build their campaigns.